Jkhou1000/Market-Project/README.md

 I've put below the 2 most important metrics from the training and test side of both which I went over above
 #### **RegTree important metrics (from the tuned depth 5 model)**
-- R2 Training: 0.6
+- Dectree5 R2 Training: 0.6
-- R2 Training: 0.59
+- Dectree5 R2 Training: 0.59
-- DecTree Train RMSE: 1082.7121818891044
+- DecTree5 Train RMSE: 1082.7121818891044
-- Dectree Test RMSE: 1057.5149155444085
+- Dectree 5Test RMSE: 1057.5149155444085

 I believe the model would work decently for the purposes of this problem but it could use more tuning than is unavailabe from either of these models.
-The RMSE error is off by thousands
+The RMSE error is off by thousands and that can make for some missteps since it refers to the Item outlet sales range from 0-12000 and the R2 score denotes that there's about a 40% error variance.

 ## Recommendations: